22 Low Light Small Houseplants that Don't Need Sunlight

 ZZ Plant also called Zanzibar Gem, Zuzu Plant, Aroid Palm or Emerald Palm is a highly tolerant plant with attractive glossy foliage and is ideal for small spaces.

 Zanzibar Gem is highly tolerant to low light, dry conditions but does not like direct sunlight.
-The plant is considered to be amongst the best plants for the home.
+ZZ Plant is a popular houseplant and is considered to be amongst popular plants for the home.

-Zamioculcas zamiifolia thrives in medium to bright, indirect light away from direct sunlight, average warmth and moderately moist, fertile, free-draining soil.
+Zamioculcas zamiifolia thrives in medium to bright indirect light, average warmth, modeate humidity and moderately moist, fertile, well-draining succulents soil.
+Learn how to grow and care for ZZ Plant.

 2. Pothos (Scindapsus aureus)